Foxconn, Apple's main iPhone manufacturer, reportedly to slash $2.9B

-iPhone assembler Foxconn intends to slash 20 billion yuan ($2.9 billion) from its expenses next year, according to Bloomberg.
+iPhone assembler Foxconn intends to slash 20 billion yuan ($2.9 billion) from its costs next year, according to Bloomberg.

-The China-based company, which is the primary manufacturer of Apple's phones, predicts that 2019 will be a "very difficult and competitive year," Bloomberg reported Wednesday, citing an internal company memo.
+Foxconn, which is the primary manufacturer of Apple's iPhones, predicts that 2019 will be a "very difficult and competitive year," Bloomberg reported Wednesday, citing an internal company memo.

-Foxconn plans to make a 6 billion yuan ($865 billion) reduction in its iPhone-related expenses specifically and intends to cut about 10 percent of its non-technical staff, Bloomberg noted.
-It'll also review managers with annual salaries over $150,000.
+The company cuts include a 6 billion yuan ($865 billion) reduction in its iPhone-related expenses specifically, Bloomberg noted.
+It also intends to cut about 10 percent of its non-technical staff and review managers with annual salaries over $150,000.

 Neither Apple nor Foxconn immediately responded to requests for comment.